-Marlene grew up with insects because her father is a beekeeper, and she has always been fascinated by the creativity of insects.
+Marlene Huissoud grew up with insects because her father is a beekeeper and she has always been fascinated by the creativity of insects.

-She is interested in the viability of utilizing insects and their waste streams to create future craft artifacts.
-Already science is exploring the potential of insects for food production and to satisfy our future dietary needs, however, Marlene is primarily interested in using insects as co-partners in the design process, -rather than consume them she is interested in how we can work with them and explore how their natural waste streams could be harnessed in the production of valuable craft artifacts in the future.
-Initially, Marlene is interested in two insects that we currently farm, -the common honey bee, which produces propolis, -a natural bio-degradable resin and the Indian silkworm, which discards it’s hard cocoon when it reaches maturity.
+She is interested in the viability of utilising insects and their waste streams to create future craft artefacts.
+Already science is exploring the potential of insects for food production and to satisfy our future dietary needs.
+However, Huissoud is primarily interested in using insects as co-partners in the design process, rather than consuming them she is interested in how we can work with them and explore how their natural waste streams could be harnessed in the production of valuable craft artefacts in the future.
+Initially, she was interested in two insects which we currently farm, the common honey bee, which produces propolis, a natural bio-degradable resin.
+Alongside the Indian silkworm, which discards its hard cocoon when it reaches maturity.

-From insects challenges by both ideas by using rare and precious materials from the mini world in a new way to make precious objects she is drawing attention to those materials that are currently not explored in the design process and that have important properties to consider.
-They are not materials of substitution because they give new properties to the materials that already exist.
+From Insects challenges both ideas by using rare and precious materials from the insect world, to make precious objects which draw attention to those materials not currently explored in the design process which have important and useful properties to consider.
+They are not materials or substitutes because they give new properties to the materials that already exist.

 Such materials may also have an important impact on how humans perceive insects themselves.
-Introducing a new approach to design making by celebrating insect crafts gives us the opportunity to question our perception of what is around us.
-It offers us a new way of looking at the material and by giving it new values it attributes new cultural aspects to the material itself.
-Humans are principally scared of insects and this project may help to bring together the beauty of our living with the mini.
+Introducing a new approach to design-making by celebrating insect craft gives us the opportunity to question our perception of what is around us.
+It offers us a new way of looking at the material and by giving it new values, it contributes to new cultural aspects of the material itself.
+Humans are principally scared of insects and this project aims to bring together the beauty of our living with the mini.

-The propolis was manipulated as a glass but has revealed other properties that gave it unique and unexpected characteristics (eg colors, texture, facility to manipulate engraved glass).
+The propolis was manipulated as glass but has revealed other properties that gave it unique and unexpected characteristics (eg colours, textures, and facility to manipulate engraved glass).

-As Marlene wanted to develop her materials using traditional techniques, she went to work in a glass workshop to learn from a specialized craftsman.
-They worked with different glass techniques including venetian techniques, glass blowing and engraved glass.
-For example they tried many venetian techniques, which specifically makes long stripes from a material.
+As Huissoud wanted to develop her materials using traditional techniques, she went to work in a glass workshop to learn from a specialised craftsperson.
+They worked with different glass techniques including Venetian techniques, glass blowing and engraved glass.
+For example, they tried many Venetian techniques, which specifically makes long stripes from a material.
 Although it worked it was too fragile to be considered for the making process in this instance.

-Many engraved techniques were also developed throughout the project.
-By using the engraved glass techniques it can remind us from where the material came, and replicate specific textures found in the insects world.
+Many engraving techniques were also developed throughout the project.
+By using the engraved glass techniques it can remind us from where the material came from, and replicate specific textures found in the insects world.